hw-yang/hw-yang.github.io/_pages/about.md

   - /about.html
 ---

-I am a Psychology PhD student at the University of California at Berkeley.
+I am a Psychology PhD candidate at the University of California at Berkeley.
 I am currently working in the [Kidd Lab](https://www.kiddlab.com/), under the mentorship of [Dr. Celeste Kidd](https://psychology.berkeley.edu/people/celeste-kidd).
 I also work with [Dr. Steve Piantadosi](http://colala.berkeley.edu/people/piantadosi/) and [Dr. Bill Thompson](https://billdthompson.github.io/).
 I graduated from UC Berkeley in 2021 with a BA in Computer Science, Physics, and Psychology.

 Research focus: I use computational methods to build quantitative models of human learning mechanisms, and uses insights from that psychology work as inspiration to advance machine learning techniques.